-- You want the entire thing to roast evenly and have crispy skin all over, so consider elevating it off the surface of the roasting pan.
-A good-sized roasting rack will do the trick, which allows air to circulate under the bird - crisping it all the way around.
+- You want the entire bird to roast evenly and have crispy skin all over, so consider elevating it off the surface of the roasting pan.
+A good-sized roasting rack will do the trick, which allows air to circulate under the bird, crisping it all the way around.

-- Get a decent oven thermometer, one for measuring the turkey and one for measuring your oven’s temperature.
+- Get two decent thermometers: one for measuring the turkey, and one for measuring your oven’s temperature.
 ‘Nuff said.

 - Don’t waste the juices in the bottom of the pan!
-Reduce in a saucepan with a little white wine, add a little cornstarch and you’ve got an amazing gravy.
+Reduce in a saucepan with some white wine and fresh sage, add a little cornstarch, and you’ve got an amazing gravy.

 - And what do you do with the leftover turkey the next day?
 Make turkey minestrone soup, of course!